existanyalist/NEXUS-OSINT-Framework/README.md

 Commit your optimization modifications (git commit -m 'Add some AmazingFeature').

-Push directly into your upstream origin dal (git push origin feature/AmazingFeature).
+Push directly into your upstream origin branch (git push origin feature/AmazingFeature).

 Open an official Pull Request for validation.